fireship-io/fireship.io/hugo/content/courses/javascript/beginner-js-functions.md

 {{< youtube gigtS_5KOqo >}}

-[Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions) are the backbone JavaScript of development, but perhaps the most difficult concept to master.
+[Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions) are the backbone of JavaScript development, but perhaps the most difficult concept to master.
 The following section defines key concepts related to JS functions with practical examples that you can try on your own.

 ## Anatomy of a Function

-A function is piece of code that can be *called* during the lifecycle of the app to perform a task or return a value.
+A function is a piece of code that can be *called* during the lifecycle of the app to perform a task or return a value.
 A function declaration can be broken down into the following pieces.

 1. Name.
 1. Parameters.
 A list of inputs that can be passed into a function.